 As online sales and omni-channel buying continue to grow, fraudsters are setting their sights on online fraud as their primary source of income.
 While fraud is a crime and merchants are victims, law enforcement hasn’t kept up with the demands of cyber security to investigate and prosecute online fraudsters.
+So, how do fraudsters get caught?
 Given the seemingly anonymous and cross-border nature of online fraud networks, you may think there’s little you can do to get justice.
 But there are steps you can take to help build your case and make it more compelling for law enforcement to take action.

 Step 1: Merchants matter